Akshit312/IMDb_Scrapper/README.md

 # IMDb_Scrapper

- This is a project for Innovaccer Hacker Camp 2019

 This script requires email address and list of favourite TV series for multiple users as input.
 Stores the input data in MySQLdb table(s).
 A single email is sent to the provided email address with all the appropriate response for every TV series.
 The content of the mail could depend on the following use cases: